 Propagating Popcorn Plants

-This plant can also be propagated from seeds or cuttings but is usually fairly inexpensive at a garden shop when purchased as an annual.
-Keep in mind that growing it from cuttings can take a long while and is often unsuccessful, which is why propagating via seed is usually the best bet.
+The plant is offered as a fairly inexpensive annual at garden centers so propagating your own might not be worth the effort.
+Growing the plant from cuttings can take a long while and is often unsuccessful, which is why propagating via seed is usually the best bet.

 How to Grow Popcorn Plants From Seed